Metrics have long been a point of debate by agilists.

 The main reason this gaming occurs is that organizations rely too much on one or two metrics instead of having a comprehensive metrics solution.
 In this article, we’ll discuss the metrics proven to produce the best intelligence available on team performance, quality, value, and even agility.
 We’ll even talk about some metrics you may never have heard of, based on the latest research and most innovative case studies.

 Agile metrics are used to track status, quality, productivity, efficiency, value, and even agility itself.
 Most importantly, they are used to inform business decisions.
 No matter what kind of project you’re working on, reporting will always be important to both external and internal stakeholders.
-Metrics can impact decisions at all levels, from product management to staffing, and as such, they need to be accurate, informative, and unbiased.
+Metrics can impact decisions at all levels, from product management to staffing management, and as such, they need to be accurate, informative, and unbiased.
 Before we dive into the metrics, we first need to establish a foundation for which all such measurements are based.

 In plan-based approaches, measurements were based on the old “iron triangle” of scope, schedule and cost.
 Most every metric fell into one of these three categories.
 In the agile world, this triangle has been turned upside down.
 Projects are defined by delivering value and quality within certain constraints.
 Budget or cost is merely one of these constraints, among others, as opposed to being a primary focus for delivery.